-The table above assumes no exercise by the underwriters of their option to purchase additional shares of our common stock from us in this offering.
-If the underwriters exercise their option to purchase additional shares of our common stock in full, the as adjusted net tangible book value (deficit) per share after this offering would be \$ per share and the dilution to new investors in this offering would be \$ per share, and the number of shares of common stock held by new investors will increase to approximately \$ of the total number of shares of our common stock outstanding after this offering.
+The table above assumes no exercise by the underwriters of their option to purchase additional shares of our common stock from the selling stockholders in this offering.
+Sales of shares of our common stock by the selling stockholders in this offering will reduce the total number of shares of common stock held by existing stockholders to or approximately % of the total shares of common stock outstanding after the completion of this offering, and will increase the number of shares held by investors to , or approximately % of the total shares of common stock outstanding after the completion of this offering.